 Marian’s response to the Christchurch earthquakes of 2010-13 was expressed in Feats, Pursuits & Endless Toil (2015), painting on panel which combined mythical subjects with geometric abstraction.
 In 2017 she exhibited painted fire surrounds: Odysseus and Penelope.
 Between them, they present Marian’s take on Homer’s Odyssey.
 Maguire’s states her objective with the fireplaces is to use them as tools to stimulate storytelling and discussion.
 In 2018, a third fireplace, Te Koha (2012-14), was gifted to Ngaruahine, the iwi of Riwha Titokowaru.
 It depicts scenes, people and objects relevant to Ngaruahine history and resides on marae under the careship of Ngati Hāua.
 In her 2017 Goddesses series she returns to Classical Greek archetypes, re-imagining ancient goddesses through a feminist lens.

 Alongside the narrative images Maguire has produced abstract work in painting, drawing and print.
 In the exhibitions Forest (2003) and Flow Diagrams (2004) she has abstracted sections of patterning from the Greek vases to produce formal, optic works.
 In The Paper Garden (2007) and Botanical Studies from an Exploratory Voyage (2008) her interest in patterning continues and she moves towards invented naturalism.
-Recently, the works of artists Gordon Walters and Piet Mondrian have inspired her series of paintings on paper: Boogie Woogie with Gordon Walters (2016-18).
+The works of artists Gordon Walters and Piet Mondrian have inspired her series of paintings on paper: Boogie Woogie with Gordon Walters (2016-18).
+Recent series: Meander (2019) and Squeeze (2019-20) continue the geometric theme.